 If I'm not planning on using it within 3 months, I transfer my serving into a seal-a-meal bag.
 Once sealed the sauce will stay as good as the original for a year, or more.

-LindySez: When I make a chili dog, I like to grill my dog a little, then I put it into the bun, wrap the whole thing in a paper towel, and micro it for 15 seconds to get a nice soft bun.
+LindySez: When I make a chili dog, I like to grill my dog a little, Once the hot dog is cooked, put it into the bun, wrap the whole thing in a paper towel, and microwave it for 15 seconds to get a nice soft bun.
 Top it with the chili and whatever toppings you like, cheese, onions a little mustard?
 Hey, it's your dog, have it your way. ~ Cheers